PinchPayments/zapier-pinch-api/README.md

 ## Adding Pinch to your Zapier

-Step 1: Pinch Zapier integration is still in Beta so [use this link](https://zapier.com/developer/public-invite/132077/5e3cdd4e731d526ef35fe4e8aa2cef37/) to invite yourself to the beta.
+**Step 1**: Pinch Zapier integration is still in beta so [use this link](https://zapier.com/developer/public-invite/132077/5e3cdd4e731d526ef35fe4e8aa2cef37/) to invite yourself to the beta.

-Step 2: [Signup to Pinch](https://www.getpinch.com.au/get-pinch/) so that you can access your generated API keys from the portal.
+**Step 2**: [Signup to Pinch](https://www.getpinch.com.au/get-pinch/) so that you can access your generated API keys from the portal.

-Step 3: In Zapier, select new Zap and search for `Pinch` and add connection.
+**Step 3**: In Zapier, select new Zap and search for `Pinch` and add connection.
 You will be presented with a screen below. fill this out with the required details by clicking the links in the help text to be taken to the API keys area.

 ![add-connection](https://user-images.githubusercontent.com/241857/123360850-5829e380-d5b1-11eb-8d6d-9f17e1bbf39a.PNG)

-Step 4: Press confirm and Zapier will create a connection to Pinch which you can use for the Intregrations below.
+**Step 4**: Press confirm and Zapier will create a connection to Pinch.

 ![connections](https://user-images.githubusercontent.com/241857/123360864-5e1fc480-d5b1-11eb-8469-7c40bcf180d7.PNG)

-*Note*: You can add as many connections as you would like.
+**Note**: You can add as many connections as you would like.
 On the example above we have a test connection as well as a live connection.
 Useful if you would like to test out a Zap functionality without affecting your production merchant.

 ## Integrations